Atrophius/twihl/_posts/2021-04-12-azki-special-message.md

 the concert has been produced. **Just as a disclaimer**, these are volunteer translators from the community and have no affiliation with Cover Corp or Hololive Production.
-Language translation isn't an exact science and requires some amount of intepretation on the side of the translator.
+Language translation isn't an exact science and requires some amount of interpretation on the side of the translator.
 It is possible that there could be some translation errors, but we believe we have reached a pretty close approximation of the message that AZKi was trying to send.